TG010/prod-SRS-viewer/README.md

 ## Local Hosting

 To make this solution work you MUST be on the same network or subnet.
-The solution I am using is [TailScale](https://tailscale.com/) its free and allows for a mesh network which means any device connected to TailScale network can "talk" to each other.
+The solution I am using is [TailScale](https://tailscale.com/) it's free and allows for a mesh network which means any device connected to TailScale network can "talk" to each other.
 Basically acting as a VPN (Virtual Private Network).
 So if there are diffrent subnets on your network this will help make sure you can connect to any access point and the viewer will still work

 GitHub pages will not work with this solution because it uses HTTPS while SRS uses HTTP.
 The diffrence is that HTTPS is that it's more secure therefore causes more issues in configuring the stream to work.
 Security should generally not be an issue because this is run locally.